sroberts/sroberts.github.io/_posts/2015-02-16-apt-is-a-who-not-a-what.md

 - Bad attribution based on incomplete information and bad assumptions
 - Misuse of the term APT (in most cases by marketing departments)

-Advanced Persistent Threat remains the buzzword of choice for vendors, but its used incorrectly, and lots of people know that and don't say anything.
+Advanced Persistent Threat remains the buzzword of choice for vendors, but it's used incorrectly, and lots of people know that and don't say anything.
 As a result I want to go on the record and correct a couple key misnomers.

 ## APT is a Who